 When Saint Elizabeth established the Martha and Mary Convent in Moscow in 1905, Barbara Yakovleva, who had been her maid, soon joined as a monastic.
 Small in stature but capable and energetic, she gave herself wholeheartedly to the monastery's work.
 The sisters, with Saint Elizabeth as their abbess, ran a small hospital and an orphanage, cared for tuberculosis patients and the very poor, and went into the city to comfort and minister to the needy.

 By 1914, the monastery had 97 nuns, both aristocrats and commoners.
 Strengthened by their rule of prayer and worship, they expanded their work, sustaining many desperate people in the terrible slums of Moscow.
 They also invited poor, exhausted shopgirls to gatherings at the monastery, treating the young women as honored guests.

-But innocent people, doing needed work that threatened nobody, wouldn't escape the revolutionary madness that had seized Russia.
-On Bright Tuesday in 1918, the Bolsheviks arrested Grand Duchess Elizabeth, nun Barbara, and another nun, Catherine and took them by train to the town of Alapaevsk, where they were confined in a school building.
-The women spent their days working in a garden, taking brief walks, and praying intensely, always under the strict surveillance of rough, rude guards who enjoyed imposing more and more privations on them.
+But innocent people doing needed work that threatened nobody wouldn't escape the revolutionary madness that had seized Russia.
+On Bright Tuesday in 1918, the Bolsheviks arrested Grand Duchess Elizabeth, nun Barbara, and another nun named Catherine.
+They were taken by train to the town of Alapaevsk, where they were confined in a school building.
+The women spent their days working in a garden, taking brief walks, and praying intensely, always under the strict surveillance of rough guards who enjoyed imposing more and more privations on them.

 Barbara and Catherine were taken to another town.
 Their brutish captors replied to their tearful pleadings to be reunited with the abbess by refusing Catherine's request completely and telling Barbara, "You can be with that other nun if you sign an agreement to die with her."